pmean/build-website/text/05/ValueLabels.md

 Someone asked about importing data from Access into SPSS.
-The Access file has value labels (e.g., 1=Male, 2=Female, 3=Missing) and wanted to know if there was any  way to get this information into SPSS.
+The Access file has value labels (e.g., 1=Male, 2=Female, 3=Missing) and wanted to know if there was any<U+FFFD> way to get this information into SPSS.

 You cannot easily import value labels into SPSS, as far as I know.
 One workaround is to use a join in Access to link the table that has the